 Getting to know a day care professional, caseworker, teacher or doctor gives us an expert to turn to in times of need.

-Denver Human Services recently hosted a series of Love & Logic Workshops designed to give caregivers in-depth tools and techniques to help raise their children.
-We hope to offer these sessions again soon.
-In the meantime, we encourage you to visit these websites for more parenting tips:
+Denver Human Services is offering a series of Love & Logic Workshops designed to give caregivers in-depth tools and techniques to help raise their children.

 Nonprofits, businesses, government agencies and dozens of organizations throughout Colorado are partnering to raise awareness to Help Kids Thrive in observation of Child Abuse Prevention Month this April.
-You can get involved by wearing blue ribbons, planting a pinwheel garden, sharing these resources or attending an event.
+You can get involved by wearing blue every Thursday during the month of April, planting a pinwheel garden, sharing these resources or attending an event.

 Download and print this information and share with parents and caretakers.

-Learn more about child abuse prevention and get ideas on how you can Be The One who makes a difference at http://www.ourkidsyourkids.org/BeTheOneColorado or call 1-800-Children (244-5373)
+Learn more about child abuse prevention and get ideas on how you can make a difference in a child or family's life by calling 1-800-Children (244-5373)